 On a daily basis, we are assaulted with opinions that make us question, ignore and dismiss this very simple right-in-front-of-our-faces foundation for optimal health.
 Instead of listening to symptoms, and heeding them as a sign that we need to make changes, we medicate—we put “band-aids” over our body’s cries for help.
-We listen to the advertisements that tell us that “we aren’t skinny enough.”
+We listen to the advertisements that tell us that “we aren’t skinny enough” and “we’re ill, so pop a pill.”
 We eat foodstuffs that advertisers tell us are “healthy” or “helping to feed the world” without questioning their business motivations.
 As a nation, we pay more for our health care than any other country, and we do not have better health to show for it.

-One third of adults over 20 are obese, one in 13 has diabetes and heart disease kills one out of three Americans.
+According to the CDC, one third of adults over 20 are obese, one in 13 has diabetes and heart disease kills one out of three Americans.
 It’s time for us to become informed and empowered.
 It’s time for us all to be accountable.
 We have the power to heal ourselves, and the power to be healthier and happier than we ever imagined possible.
-A plant-based (or mostly plant-based diet) is your key—you will sleep better, your skin will clear up and glow, you will have more strength, afternoon fatigue will fade away, your mood will improve, you won’t catch colds or the flu, aches and pains will disappear, you will lose excess body fat, you will gain muscle, your joint pain will dissipate and you will feel better than ever.
+More whole, plant-based foods is your key.
+Just start adding more real food to your diet and you can sleep better, skin can clear up and glow, more strength can be yours, afternoon fatigue will fade away, your mood can improve, you won’t have to experience as many colds or the flu, aches and pains can disappear, excess body fat can melt away, you can gain muscle, joint pain can dissipate and you can feel better than ever.

 – – –

 Try out some recipes, download a free meal plan.